-Lifeline is another discount program in Arizona.
+Lifeline is another discount program in Arizona that offers discounted cell phone service or free wireless devices.
 At one time this was administered by Qwest, and many people still refer to it that way.
 However it is now administered by each individual telecommunications company, so call your provider to enroll or call a community action agency.

 The discount is for the low income or individuals that receive some type of public assistance.
 There is also a program for the disabled in Arizona or individuals that are considered to be medically in-need.
 Savings are only provided for one phone per household, and that can be either a cell phone or home landline.

 While the rates and funding levels are set each year, Lifeline will usually offer a reduction in a phone bill of about $10-$15 per month.
 The credit, which is recurring and on a monthly basis, is applied to the primary phone being used in the home, whether it is a cell or some other type of home telephone.
+In some cases, financial assistance can be provided in Arizona for paying a cell phone bill.
 Lifeline also can’t be combined with the senior discount or any other serve indicated above.

 The intent was to help prevent a shut off of a household’s home phone to ensure they have access to communications in an emergency.
+This may include providing a free tablet or cell phone that is paid for using a federal government grant.
 Therefore, it is for low income and working poor families in Arizona that meet roughly 150% of federal poverty guidelines.
 However each provider may set their own income ranges.
 Lifeline is also for people that are enrolled into a public assistance program, such as those listed below.

 - Free Food from National School Lunch.